 The precise shutter speed you choose should depend on your image.

-But there are two factors to take into account when thinking about shutter speed and its affects on sharpness:
+But there are two factors to consider when thinking about shutter speed and its effects on sharpness:

 Now, camera shake is a lot easier to take care of, so I’ll address it first:

 To prevent camera shake, you should use (roughly) a shutter speed that’s the reciprocal of your lens’s focal length.
 So if you’re shooting with a 100mm lens, you should use a shutter speed of at least 1/100s.
 If you’re shooting with a 500mm lens, you should use a shutter speed of at least 1/500s.